dawelab/CDH_Distribution_In_Maize/6_ClassifyAllData/README.md

 >4.
 This is the final call file edited so that Ab10 = 1 and N10=0.
 >5.
 This is the output file of 4
 >6.
 This uses a random forest model (ntrees=1000000) to assign Ab10 class.
 It requires that 65% of the decision trees report the same class and performs a PCA on the highest mean decreasing gini score variables (=2) to explore the ambigous classes.
 >7.
 This writes out the Ab10 classes and generates a few tables describing what Maize type Ab10 and the types occur in.
+>8.
+This plots all of the Ab10 and N10 controls along with all of the Ab10 called positive experimental samples

 3. This determines if all samples that were identified as N10 above are actually N10 or K10L2
 >1.
 This uses Kmeans clusters to determine if controls are N10 or K10L2.
 I am separating the heterozygous (1) and homozygous (2) controls because it improves the clustering.